 Durometer of rubber is a measurement of its hardness.
-The amount of compression needed for a part will determine the type of durometer you’ll need.
+The amount of compression needed for a part determines the type of durometer you’ll need.
 For tight fitting seals a softer durometer is recommended.
-However, under a heavy load, soft rubber can compress too much and fail.
-In this instance, a higher durometer rubber sheet is used where the rubber should not move as much.
+However, under a heavy load, soft rubber can compress and fail.
+In this instance, use a higher durometer rubber sheet when it should not move as much.

 Refers to the maximum amount of tension or stress a material can take before it breaks, tears or otherwise fails.
 Tensile strength is often used as an important indicator regarding material quality.
 This is measured through the pressure unit of PSI (pounds per square inch).
 Abrasion, tear and impact resistance are all affected by tensile strength so it is always good to know.

 Imagine a piece of rubber being pulled from opposing sides.
 The tear strength is how well the material holds up to the effects of tearing and if it resists nicks and cuts under tension.
 Tear resistance is then calculated by dividing the force applied by the thickness of the material.
 This is important for material in very abrasive conditions.